Career of Lionel Messi: 2012–2013: Record-breaking calendar year, fourth Ballon d'Or, and Messidependencia

-After four largely injury-free seasons, the muscular injuries that had previously plagued Messi reoccurred, suffering a hamstring strain on 2 April, during the first quarter-final against Paris Saint-Germain (PSG) at the Parc des Princes.
-In the second leg against PSG at home, Messi came off the bench in the second half and, within nine minutes, helped create their game-tying goal, which allowed them to progress to the semi-finals.
-Still unfit, he proved ineffective during the first leg against Bayern Munich and was unable to play at all during the second leg at home, as Barcelona were defeated 7–0 on aggregate by the eventual champions.
-These matches gave credence to the notion of Messidependencia, Barcelona's perceived tactical and psychological dependence on their star player.
+After four largely injury-free seasons, the muscular injuries that had previously plagued Messi reoccurred.
+He suffered a hamstring strain on 2 April, during a match against Paris Saint-Germain (PSG).
+In a subsequent match against PSG, Messi came off the bench in the second half and, within nine minutes, helped create Barcelona's game-tying goal.
+Defender Gerard Piqué explained that even if Messi is "half lame", his mere presence on the pitch motivates his teammates and improves their playing.
+The term Messidependencia emerged to refer to Barcelona's perceived tactical and psychological dependence on Messi.